Realm667/WolfenDoom/fonts/FontsReadme.txt

 ù - 00F9 [ ]
 ú - 00FA [ ]
 ý - 00FD [ ]
-þ - 00FE [ ] (This letter isn't used in modern writing AFAIK - Talon1024)
 ÿ - 00FF [ ]
 ę - 0229 [ ]
 Į - 012E [ ]